Canon 7D II vs Sony A6000

 - More heavily discounted: Has been on the market for longer (launched in February 2014).

-If the number of relative strengths (bullet points above) is taken as a guide, the A6000 emerges as the winner of the match-up (14 : 12 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the A6000 comes out slightly ahead of the 7D Mark II (15 : 14 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the 7D Mark II or the A6000 perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.